 With digital X-Rays, the risk of radiation exposure for your pet is significantly lower than with traditional X-Ray technology.
 We are able to see below the surface of your pet's gum line to fully evaluate each tooth.

-This technology allows your Suffolk County vet to see results immediately, then project them onto a computer screen to review.
+This technology allows your Deer Park vet to see results immediately, then project them onto a computer screen to review.